Inguinal hernia: Surgical

 Surgical correction of inguinal hernias is called a hernia repair.
-It is not recommended in minimally symptomatic hernias, for which watchful waiting is advised, due to the risk of post herniorraphy pain syndrome.
+It is not recommended in minimally symptomatic hernias, for which watchful waiting is advised, due to the risk of post-herniorraphy pain syndrome.
 Surgery is commonly performed as outpatient surgery.
-There are various surgical strategies which may be considered in the planning of inguinal hernia repair.
-These include the consideration of mesh use (e.g. synthetic or biologic), open repair, use of laparoscopy, type of anesthesia (general or local), appropriateness of bilateral repair, etc. Mesh or non mesh repairs have both benefits in different areas, but mesh repairs may reduce the rate of hernia reappearance, visceral or neurovascular injuries, length of hospital stay and time to return to activities of daily living.
+Various surgical strategies may be considered in the planning of inguinal hernia repair.
+These include the consideration of mesh use (e.g., synthetic or biologic), open repair, use of laparoscopy, type of anesthesia (general or local), appropriateness of bilateral repair, etc. Mesh or non-mesh repairs have both benefits in different areas, but mesh repairs may reduce the rate of hernia reappearance, visceral or neurovascular injuries, length of hospital stay, and time to return to activities of daily living.
+In emergency surgery, it is currently uncertain if mesh or non-mesh repair works best.
 Laparoscopy is most commonly used for non-emergency cases; however, a minimally invasive open repair may have a lower incidence of post-operative nausea and mesh associated pain.
 During surgery conducted under local anaesthesia, the patient will be asked to cough and strain during the procedure to help in demonstrating that the repair is without tension and sound.

-Constipation after hernia repair results in strain to evacuate the bowel causing pain, and fear that the sutures may rupture.
+Constipation after hernia repair results in strain to evacuate the bowel, causing pain, and fear that the sutures may rupture.
 Opioid analgesia makes constipation worse.
 Promoting an easy bowel motion is important post-operatively.

 Surgical correction is always recommended for inguinal hernias in children.

-Emergency surgery for incarceration and strangulation carry much higher risk than planned, "elective" procedures.
-However, the risk of incarceration is low, evaluated at 0.2% per year.
+Emergency surgery for incarceration and strangulation carries much higher risk than planned, "elective" procedures.
+However, the risk of incarceration is low, estimated at 0.2% per year.
 On the other hand, surgery has a risk of inguinodynia (10-12%), and this is why males with minimal symptoms are advised to watchful waiting.
 However, if they experience discomfort while doing physical activities or they routinely avoid them for fear of pain, they should seek surgical evaluation.
 For female patients, surgery is recommended even for asymptomatic patients.